“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Hikari!
 No. I’ll pay for it…”

-“Hikari!
-But...but you had hair like that for as long as you.
-You loved having your hair with ponytails!”
+“Hikari, Don’t!
+You had hair like that for as long as I knew you..
+You love your ponytails!”
 Mai remarks completely in shock.

 ”Yeah.
 But they were a hindrance in our practice match.
 They are probably going to be a hindrance in nursing school too.
 I don’t see any reason to keep them around for any longer.
 It’s not going to stop me from being pretty.”